isuams/isuams/outreach/severe-weather-posters.md

 section: outreach
 ---

+Thank you for your interest and support of this past year's contest.
+Information for the 2018 contest will be available in the spring, but for the meantime, you can find the 2017 information below.

 ## 2017 Severe Weather Poster Contest

 Severe weather has a huge impact across the country, especially here in the Midwest.
 Severe weather, ranging from lightning and tornadoes to high winds and flash flooding, can damage property and crops and more importantly cause serious injuries and even death.
 Most recently, the EF 3 tornado that swept through New Orleans, LA, the strongest ever recorded in the city, injured 25 people and devastated homes.
 It is extremely important for not only adults but also children to know the dangers and risks of severe weather and know how to be prepared for such an event.
 For that reason the Iowa State Student Chapter of the American Meteorological Society (ISU AMS) is sponsoring a Severe Weather Awareness Poster Contest​.
 Below is more information on this year’s contest, including official rules, poster tips, and flyers for distribution.